Skip to main content

 Dr Gemmia Burden, 2019 John Oxley Library Honorary Fellow.

 Jennifer examined the collections of the John Oxley Library and academic research to describe how the last selectors contributed to the progress of Queensland.
-The project endeavoured to make a new, rich and invaluable contribution to understanding Queensland’s social, economic, political and development.
+The project aimed to make a new, rich, and invaluable contribution to understanding Queensland’s social, economic, political, and developmental history, shedding light on the often-overlooked role of the selectors in shaping the state's evolution.

 Blogs: